sebastian89n/code-learning-hub/java-libs/junit-with-mockito/README.md

 Mockito is a Java mocking framework commonly used alongside JUnit 5 for creating and managing mock objects in unit tests.
 Mock objects simulate the behavior of real objects, helping to isolate the code under test.
 Mockito provides a straightforward way to create, configure, and verify interactions with mock objects during unit testing.

-## Overview

-Mockito is widely used in Java unit testing and offers a variety of features for creating and working with mock objects.
-Some of the most common features in Mockito include:

 ### Mocking